 1. Have them spell the word to you.

 3. Then, they look at the word and pronounce the word … and keep reading.

 This enables the child to keep reading and have some continuity while reading.
 With fluidity comes comprehension!
 Period.

-If the child starts to spell the word and then the word pops out; Great!
-Have them continue to read until they hit a punctuation Full Stop sign [Period (.) or Question Mark (?) or Exclamation Mark (!) or Colon (:)].
+If the child starts to spell the word and then the verbal recognition of the word pops out, Great!
+Have them continue to read until they hit a punctuation Full Stop sign [i.e., Period (.), Question Mark (?), Exclamation Mark (!), or Colon (:)].

-3. When your child reaches a Full Stop, ask the child what they saw?
-Or, what's the picture that the child has in their mind for what they just read.
-If it's not a picture, then ask your child what’s the feeling that's being experienced within the sentence/story?
+4. When your child reaches a Full Stop, ask the child what they just saw?
+Or ask, “What's the picture that you have now for what you just read.?”
+If it's not a picture, then ask your child, “What’s the feeling you are experiencing about the story you just read?“

-As your child's word recognition increases, their reading ability can progress to a paragraph, then to paragraphs, and then to a page and more.
-But make sure that they pause for the appropriate punctuation stop sign for what they are reading.
+As your child's written word recognition increases, their reading ability can progress to a paragraph, then to paragraphs, and then to a page and more.
+But make sure that they always pause for the appropriate punctuation stop signs when they are read.